French Open Results | WTOP

 Surface: Red clay

-PARIS (AP) _ Results Wednesday from French Open at Stade Rolan Garros (seedings in parentheses):
+PARIS (AP) _ Results Saturday from French Open at Stade Roland Garros (seedings in parentheses):

 Men’s Singles